andrewfullerton/basicstats/README.md

 **basicstats** contains a single functional called `basic_stats`.
-Simply provide some data, a numeric variable you want basic summary statistics for, and a grouping variable by which you want to compute those summary statistics, and voila!
+Simply provide some data, a numeric variable you want basic summary statistics for, and a grouping variable by which to compute those summary statistics, and voila!

 ### Here’s how it works: